 Additional information about the courses is available in the Internship Guide.

 TE 801 and 803 sections are determined by an intern’s placement school.
-Initially, interns should enroll in section 10 of TE 801 and TE 803.
-Coordinators will assign specific sections when the bulk of placements are confirmed, and communicate that information to interns in August prior to the start of classes.
+Initially, interns should enroll in section 8 of TE 801 and TE 803.
+Coordinators will assign specific sections when the bulk of placements are confirmed, and share that information with interns in August prior to the start of classes.
 Interns remain in the same section for both TE 801 and TE 803.

-Interns should plan to enroll for internship courses between May 5, 2018 and July 23, 2018.
-The university will charge a late fee of $50 to interns not enrolled in any courses by 8 pm on 7/23/18.
+Interns should plan to enroll for internship courses between mid-May and mid-July.
+The university will charge a late fee of $50 to interns not enrolled in any courses by 8 pm on the mid July deadline (contact the registrar for the specific date).
 See the MSU Academic Calendar.
 Further, interns cannot begin their field placement until they are properly enrolled for the internship courses.
 Only enrolled students are covered by our indemnification agreements with placement schools.

 Mentor teachers are warmly welcomed and encouraged to attend this celebration of the internship year.